 Below is the content of a letter sent to the President, VP Sales, and VP Marketing.
 They flatly refused to consider my situation.
 This is just a warning of what to expect from them.
 Since they are owned by Carnival, I would expect other Carnival properties to be the same.
-Carnival owns: Carnival, Holland America, Cunard, Yachts Seabourn, Costa, P&O, Ocean Village, Adia, and Iberocruises.
+Carnival owns: Carnival, Holland America, Cunard, Yachts Seabourn, Costa, P&O, Ocean Village, AIDA, and Ibero Cruises.

 I have no legal dispute with Princess.
 I am aware of your insurance offering.
 However, given our past relationship and usage of Princess, I feel some additional consideration should be provided.
 Think about it.
 If your course of action would be like Delta's, feelings would be different.
 We definitely would travel during 2009 on another Princess trip.
 Princess would be ahead almost $3,000 and we would be happy and loyal customers!
 Given the Princess Customer Service Department's response, that is now not the case.